GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 # Movement speed in pixels per second.
 export var speed := 500

-# Mapping of direction to a sprite index.
+# We map a direction to a frame index of our AnimatedSprite node's sprite frames.
+# See how we use it below to update the character's look direction in the game.
 var _sprites := {Vector2.RIGHT: 1, Vector2.LEFT: 2, Vector2.UP: 3, Vector2.DOWN: 4}
 var _velocity := Vector2.ZERO